 VIII.
 Analysis of ACAs

 I have here examples of the courses of action.
 Again, these ACAs should be mutually exclusive and should solve the issues of the company.
-If the ACAs are somewhat related to the other it is best to combine them then think of a new one that is totally independent.
+If the ACAs are somewhat related to each other, it is best to combine them and then think of a new one that is totally independent.

 ACA 1.
 Increasing the Salary of the Employees